juliorodrigues07/parallel_primes/README.md

 ## Hybrid (OpenMP and Open MPI)

-- Run the following for executing the parallel program in multiple machines (Distributed memory - MPI | Shared memory - OpenMP)
+- Run the following for executing the parallel program in multiple machines (Distributed memory - MPI | Shared memory - OpenMP):

       make hybrid